Praluent

 PRALUENT® is indicated:

-- To reduce the risk of myocardial infarction, stroke, and unstable angina requiring hospitalization in adults with established cardiovascular disease.
+- To reduce the risk of major adverse cardiovascular (CV) events (coronary heart disease death, myocardial infarction, stroke, or unstable angina requiring hospitalization) in adults at increased risk for these events.

 - If the LDL-C response is inadequate, the dosage may be adjusted to 150 mg subcutaneously every 2 weeks.